Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Introduction

 \section{Introduction}

-Wetted wires present a potential advantage compared to traditional gas-liquid contactors, such as spray columns, wetted-wall columns, and packed-bed columns, commonly employed for heat and mass exchange between liquids and gasses\cite{Kreith_1988, Sadeghpour_2019} (e.g., distillation, absorption, fog harvesting\cite{Bai_2011,Ju_2012}, microfluidics\cite{Gilet_2009}, etc.).
-Wetted wires offer the prospect of achieving high heat and/or mass transfer by increasing liquid-side circulation \cite{Nozaki_1998, Wehinger_2013} and decreasing gas-side pressure drop \cite{Hattori_1994, Grunig_2010, Grunig_2012}.
+When a wire is placed along the central axis of a nozzle, the liquid flowing through the nozzle gives rise to a hydrodynamic instability \cite{Quere_1990, Kliakhandler_2001}, leading to the formation of a string of droplets on the wire due to the Rayleigh-Plateau instability \cite{Plateau_1873,Rayleigh_1892} as shown in Fig.~\ref{fig_schematic}.
+Typically, three phenomena can occur: i) an isolated regime where primary droplets are separated by secondary droplets (dripping from the nozzle), ii) a periodic Rayleigh-Plateau regime with a constant velocity and bead spacing (jetting from the nozzle), iii) an aperiodic convective regime characterized by random coalescence between primary beads (jetting from the nozzle) \cite{Kliakhandler_2001}.
+Liquid flowing on a wire is commonly employed for heat and mass exchange between liquids and gasses\cite{Kreith_1988} (e.g., distillation\cite{Sadeghpour_2019}, absorption, fog harvesting\cite{Bai_2011,Ju_2012}, and microfluidics\cite{Gilet_2009}, etc.).
+Liquid flowing down a wire offers the prospect of achieving high heat and/or mass transfer by increasing liquid-side circulation \cite{Nozaki_1998, Wehinger_2013} and decreasing gas-side pressure drop \cite{Hattori_1994, Grunig_2010, Grunig_2012}.
 Additional benefits include a reduction in dry area \cite{Chinju_2000}, velocity control \cite{Kliakhandler_2001}, and surface area control \cite{Grunig_2010, Grunig_2012, Wagstaff_2023_review}.
-A wetted wire\cite{Quere_1990, Kliakhandler_2001} involves a fluid flowing down it, leading to the formation of a string of droplets on the wire due to the Rayleigh-Plateau instability (RPI) \cite{Plateau_1873,Rayleigh_1892}.
-Typically, three phenomena can occur: i) an isolated regime where primary droplets are separated by secondary droplets, ii) a periodic Rayleigh-Plateau regime (RP) with a constant velocity and bead spacing, iii) an unstable Kapitza or convective regime characterized by random coalescence between primary beads \cite{Kliakhandler_2001}.
-Consequently, the manipulation of the Rayleigh-Plateau instability on a wire stands as a crucial aspect of current research.
+Although the manipulation of the Rayleigh-Plateau instability on a wire stands as a crucial aspect of current research, there is little research into how it behaves when the wires are no longer vertical and/or the wire is no longer co-centric with the liquid nozzle.